Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Put salt down around your beds, the salt will kill slugs.

 Slugs hate wood ash.
 If you have a wood stove or fireplace keep the ashes.
 Sprinkle the ashes around your plants, being sure to resprinkle if you water or it rains.
-The slugs hate the feel of the ash and won't cross over it.

 They don't like prickly, sharp surfaces so the broken eggshells is a good idea or any broken bits and pieces (like broken sea shells) placed around the plants they seem to favor.
 The eggshells will eventually decompose and help fertilize the soil.